 Parenting plans are an incredibly important part of your Pennsylvania divorce and your post-divorce life.
 It will protect the rights and best interests of your children, as well as your own.
 It is always better to understand the responsibilities of each of the parties, as well as to create a process through which disagreements can be handled without having to go to court.

-If you are in the midst of a divorce or are having trouble with your former spouse, experienced Pennsylvania divorce and custody attorney Joseph D. Lento can help with your case.
-Contact us today for a consultation of your case, or call at 888-535-3686.
+If you are in the midst of a divorce or are having trouble with your former spouse, experienced Pennsylvania divorce and custody attorneys at LLF Law Firm can help with your case.
+Contact us today for a consultation of your case, or call us at 888-535-3686.